Example 3: Generating a Multiplication Table

 ColumnHeaders = ["First Number", "Second Number","Product"]

-table = a.to_html(index=False)
+table = df.to_html(index=False)

 return {"Multiplier": m, "Table":table }